Test in a live environment

 The above sample code demonstrates that IronXL provides separate methods to save files as XML and JSON, which can be easily implemented.

-With the help of IronXL, we can add features such as header rows, font sizes, formulas, colors, and more.
-Click here for more IronXL tutorials.
+IronXL offers features such as header rows, font sizes, formulas, colors, and more, visit IronXL tutorials for more information.

 IronXL is one of the most widely used Excel utilities that can operate independently of any other external libraries.
 It doesn't require Microsoft Excel to be installed and uses a variety of channels to function.

 IronXL is available for $749 at launch and provides the option for customers to pay a one-year membership charge for updates and product support.
 For an additional charge, IronXL provides security for unrestricted redistribution.
-Click here to learn more details about the pricing information.
+Visit the licensing page to learn more details about the pricing information.